 What's in this article?

-How important is it for your maintenance team to have a benchmark and KPIs strategy?
+How important is a benchmark and KPIs strategy for maintenance teams?

 What’s the difference between a benchmark and a KPI in a maintenance context?